-Durban - The trial of a Durban doctor accused of running a brothel with young girls was postponed in the Durban Regional Court on Monday after the presiding magistrate took ill.
+Durban - The trial of a Durban doctor accused of running a brothel with young girls has been postponed to August.

-Dr Genchen Rugnath is charged along with his wife Ravina, Sandile Patrick Zweni, Nonduzo Dlamini, and Bhabha Dubazini.
+Dr Genchen Rugnath is on trial along with his wife Ravina, Sandile Patrick Zweni, Nonduzo Dlamini, and Bhabha Dubazini.

 They have all pleaded not guilty to 156 charges, including assault, rape, sexual exploitation of a child, and racketeering.